return42/sphkerneldoc/linux_src_doc/include/media/v4l2-ctrls_h.rst

 .. c:type:: struct v4l2_ctrl_handler

-    The control handler keeps track of all the
+    The control handler keeps track of all the controls: both the controls owned by the handler and those inherited from other handlers.

 .. _`v4l2_ctrl_handler.definition`: